 This is definitely not an exhaustive list but hopefully it gives you some ideas for simple everyday swaps that you can make to help the environment.
 Of course, anything that can’t be swapped to a reusable or sustainable product should be recycled, where possible.

 You can also check out the TerraCycle website which shows drop off points that collect and recycle materials that are not typically collected at the kerbside.
 The site can help you recycle everything from crisp packets, pet food pouches, toothbrush heads to pens.

 Have you tried any of these swaps?
 What do you recommend?
-Leave us a comment below.
+We’d also love to hear about local shops in East Sussex that sell these products.
+Leave us a comment below!